 hugetlbfsfor qemu to avoid confusion and allow easy adaptability of services in the existing nodes.

-Execute the plan update command with the above mentioned changes.
-Deploy command with option
+- Execute the plan update command with the above mentioned changes.
+Deploy

 --update-plan-onlywill upload the latest templates after undercloud update to the swift container for the minor update to use.
 And also uploads the user provided additional environment files so that it can be added to the deployment.
 Once the plan is uploaded and rendered with Jinja2, the deploy command stops to allow the minor update command to continue.